Down 7% in a week, sellers have been slamming this housing-related play. Cramer, however, thinks the selling is misguided.

 "They're a purveyor of high quality home furnishings along with free interior design services at their 302 design centers, exactly the kind of thing that should benefit from the housing recovery," he said.

-The latest numbers appear to support the thesis.
+The appear to support the thesis.

 Ethan Allen Interiors said profits jumped 49% in the quarter ended Sept.
 30.